-- Delay in starting the asylum EAD clock caused by an arbitrary rule that asylum applications can only be filed at a hearing before an immigration judge (IJ). - The asylum EAD clock only starts when a complete application is filed.
-EOIR rules currently only allow an applicant to file an application at a hearing before an IJ, rather than with the court clerk, unlike other applications.
-Since court dockets are backlogged, applicants can often wait extended periods for immigration court hearings to file their applications and start their asylum EAD clocks. - Resolution: An applicant will be able to "lodge" an asylum application with an immigration court clerk at a time other than a hearing.
+for their immigration court hearings before they can file their applications and start their asylum EAD clocks.

+Resolution: An applicant will be able to "lodge" an asylum application with an immigration court clerk at a time other than a hearing.
 A "lodged" application will be considered "filed" for purposes of the asylum EAD clock, and the "lodged" date will start the asylum EAD clock.
 The asylum application will still need to be "filed" in a hearing before an IJ.
-In the interim, however, the asylum EAD clock will be running and an individual with 180 days accumulated after the "lodged" date will be eligible to submit an application for employment authorization to USCIS.
+In the interim, however, the asylum EAD clock will be running and an individual with 150 days accumulated after the "lodged" date will be eligible to submit an application for employment authorization to USCIS.